New Media Communications (NMC)

 Available via Ecampus

 Explores design of virtual space from theoretical, historical and practical perspectives.
 Compares and contrasts real world physical space with virtual space.
-Examines narrative back story, style, form, color, light, motion and sound in video games.
-Develops detailed cultural and environmental backs stories for virtual worlds based on research.
+Examines narrative backstory, style, form, color, light, motion and sound in video games.
+Develops detailed cultural and environmental backstories for virtual worlds based on research.
 Plans and maps layout of interactive virtual worlds that encourage exploration.
 Researches and applies principles of color, light, form, motion, sound and spatial narrative design.
+Designs logos for virtual worlds based on principles of design and research of brand identities.
 Builds interactive virtual spaces using 3D modeling and game development software.
 Creates cinematic trailers of virtual worlds, including complex camera moves and soundtracks.
-Designs logos for virtual worlds based on principles of design, and research of brand identities.
+Uploads trailers to a portfolio website in preparation for careers related to video game design.

 NMC 488, SENSOR TECHNOLOGIES AND THE ARTS, 2 Credits